Rinaldo Castellenghi

-Rinaldo Castellenghi (born 17 May 1906 in Milan, date of death unknown) is an Italian boxer who competed in the 1924 Summer Olympics.
+Rinaldo Castellenghi (27 February 1906 – 1952) was an Italian boxer who competed in the 1924 Summer Olympics.
 In 1924 he finished fourth in the flyweight class.
 He lost in the semi-finals to the upcoming gold medalist Fidel LaBarba and was not able to compete in the bronze medal bout with Raymond Fee.

+Castellenghi was born in Milan on 27 February 1906.
+He died in 1952.